 - Accessories are good but not deluxe.

-Summary: A package set that comes with almost everything you need to get started; great for kids (and parents!) who don’t know much about archery.
+Summary: A package set that comes with almost everything you need to get started; great for older kids (and parents!) who want to shoot now but also grow into their bow.

 Measurements You’ll Need When Selecting a Bow for a Youth